 The Learner Guide says that the different sections of the web page must be distinct that is why I have used horizontal rule lines

 <hr /> above and below the “menu” section and above the “footer” section.

 Adapt the names of the additional 2 pages and their links in the menu section to suit your needs — you may want to have many more pages.

 Add some style to your headings using a different font style and colour.
 Read the post Expressing colors in HTML for more.

 Do NOT underline — underlining is reserved for hyperlinks.
 Remember to keep your formatting consistent and professional.
 Check your textbook for the section dealing with user-friendly design and the basics of good web design.

 If you choose to up your game a little and use CSS for this (or any other reason) be sure to fulfil the requirements of the PAT by using the standard HTML tag attributes elsewhere in your website.
 Read more about starting out with CSS here: Starting simple CSS.

-Once you have styled-up your index.html file, save 2 copies of it with the names data.html and bibliography.html.
+Once you have styled up your index.html file, save 2 (or more) copies of it with the names findings.html and bibliography.html etc.

-Edit data.html and change the sub-heading (the text between the
+Edit findings.html and change the sub-heading (the text between the

-<h2> tags) in the body section of the page to read: Data
+<h2> tags) in the body section of the page to read: Findings

 Edit the sub-heading in bibiography.html in a similar fashion.